muhammad-fiaz/logly.zig/docs/examples/async-logging.md

 # Async Logging

 This example demonstrates how to configure asynchronous logging for high-performance scenarios.
+Async logging offloads file I/O to a background thread, preventing logging from blocking your main application flow.

+## Code Example

 ```zig
 const std = @import("std");